Minka Kelly: Career

+2002–2005: Career beginnings

-After graduating from Valley High School in Albuquerque, New Mexico, Kelly returned to live in Los Angeles.
-While on a test shoot for a modeling agency, she was approached by a former Playboy Playmate who was interested in managing her.
-She helped Kelly find work as a receptionist at a surgeon's office who would provide Kelly breast augmentation in exchange for hours worked.
-Kelly decided against getting the surgery and was fired.
-Her exposure to the medical field spurred her to attend school for a year studying to become a surgeon's assistant; afterwards she worked as a scrub technician.
-During the four years she spent in the vocation she continued auditioning for film and television roles.
+While on a test shoot for a modeling agency in Los Angeles, she was approached by a former model who was interested in managing her.
+She helped Kelly find work as a receptionist at a surgeon's office.
+Her exposure to the medical field spurred her to attend surgical technology school for a year studying, allowing her to become a surgical technician where she assisted surgeons in the operating room.
+During the four years she spent in the vocation she continued auditioning for film and television roles and appeared in commercials for Old Navy and Clearasil.
+However, after her first acting class, she got hooked and began pursuing acting as a career.

 In 2003, Kelly made her acting debut as an extra in the short film The Turbo Charged Prelude for 2 Fast 2 Furious, a six-minute introduction to the action film 2 Fast 2 Furious.
 This was followed by a special guest appearance on Cracking Up.
 She has since appeared in a number of television shows such as Entourage, Drake & Josh, and American Dreams.
-In 2005, Kelly landed a three episode recurring role in The WB comedy series What I Like About You.
+In 2005, Kelly landed a three-episode recurring role in The WB comedy series What I Like About You.